alexhaydock/blog.infected.systems/content/posts/2024-12-01-no-nat-november/index.md

 ![Diagram showing the flow of DNS64](Mermaid1.png)

 What's happening here is that our IPv6 device makes DNS requests as normal, but to a DNS server which is running in DNS64 mode.
-In this mode, the server will detect when a response contains A records but no AAAA records and will 'synthesise' new AAAA records for sites in this category.
+This is effectively a normal DNS server speaking the regular DNS protocol, but when in this mode, the server will detect when a domain has only A records and no AAAA records, and will synthesise 'fake' AAAA records for sites in this category.

 The synthetic AAAA records sent back by the DNS64 server make use of the fact that the entire IPv4 internet can fit into an IPv6 block which is only `/96` wide.
 So they're comprised of a prefix, which points to a NAT64 Gateway (also called a PLAT), and a suffix, which is just an encoded version of the IPv4 address.